Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Abstract

 \section{Abstract}

-We model the emission of high energy photons due to relativistic particles in a plasma interacting with a super-intense laser.
-This is done in a particle-in-cell code where the high frequency radiation normally cannot be resolved, due to the unattainable demands it would place on the time and space resolution.
+We model the emission of high energy photons due to relativistic charged particle motion in intense laser-plasma interactions.
+This is done within a particle-in-cell code, for which high frequency radiation normally cannot be resolved due to finite time steps and grid size.
 A simple expression for the synchrotron radiation spectra is used together with a Monte-Carlo method for the emittance.
-We extend to previous work by accounting acceleration due to arbitrary fields, considering the particles to be in instantaneous circular motion due to an effective magnetic field.
-Furthermore we implement noise reduction techniques and present estimations of the validity of the method.
-Finally we perform a rigorous comparison to the mechanism of radiation reaction, with the emitted energy very well in agreement with the radiation reaction loss.
+We extend previous work by allowing for arbitrary fields, considering the particles to be in instantaneous circular motion due to an effective magnetic field.
+Furthermore we implement noise reduction techniques and present validity estimates of the method.
+Finally, we perform a rigorous comparison to the mechanism of radiation reaction, and find the emitted energy to be in excellent agreement with the losses calculated using radiation reaction.